What a Steward Must Do: Introspection, Engagement, and Humility as Core Values for Inclusive Digital Projects

 - Cleanup existing metadata

-Diversity, Equity, Inclusion, and Accessibility in Metadata for Cultural Heritage Materials
+Inclusive Description and Subjects for Cultural Heritage Materials

 Instructor: Treshani Perera

-This workshop will introduce attendees to the principles of and best practices in critical cataloging, which can be used broadly for any description and metadata creation workflow.
-Metadata professionals will get an overview of ethical and conscientious metadata creation; tools and thesauri to consult when creating metadata for collections highlighting diversity and inclusion; and become familiar with equitable and accessible description strategies for digital resources.
+This workshop will be grounded in the principles of critical cataloging, which can be used broadly for any description and metadata creation workflow.
+Attendees will be introduced to a critical framework that informs inclusive and anti-racist metadata creation; resources to consult for collections highlighting diversity and inclusion; and become familiar with equitable and accessible description strategies for digital resources.

 - Become familiar with the fundamentals of critical cataloging, an offshoot of critical librarianship.

-- Identify opportunities for highlighting diversity, equity, inclusion, and accessibility in description.
+- Moving from diversity, equity, inclusion, and accessibility (DEIA) to anti-racist description.

 Instructor: Molly Szymanski